 Students may make connections to previous concepts depending on their grade level.
 For example, elementary students may mention that moths come from a caterpillar so maybe something is happening to the caterpillars.
 Middle school students may know that there are different interactions that can happen within an ecosystem that can cause a shift in the population of an organism.
 Other things students may mention are there are things that eat both caterpillars and moths, there are chemicals that people use to kill insects, and that there are several things that all animals need to survive.

 Student Ideas and Background Knowledge

 Based on our initial questions, we think we need to figure out some things about these light- and dark-colored moths.
-Why are they colored differently?
+Why is there a difference in their appearance?
 First, here are some basic things we need to know about them:

 Guidance: The information (bulleted items) above can be shared with the students or students could do some basic research about peppered moth.
 You might also share this article, Peppered Moths, with students.

 Guidance: Brainstorming is a great way to get students thinking and collaborating.
 If you are doing this at home, try a brainstorming discussion to get ideas out.
 If you are doing this with a group of students have them brainstorm independently first then share their ideas with a partner or small group.